Mixed Media Art Supplies: Your Recipe for Creative Gumbo

 Supplies I Use All the Time

 These are my go-to materials for almost every mixed media project I create.
+Do I add new ingredients occasionally?
+You betcha!
+But these are the go-to materials I rely on most.
 I know how they behave, how they layer, and how to get the best results from them.

 - Acrylic Paints – I only buy heavy body for their thick texture and thin them with water for fluid glazing and washes.
 See my favorite set →